Lexel vs. Other Clear Sealants: How Clear Is It?

 Innovation is alive and well at Sashco

-After 10 years in development, Sashco just introduced the all-new Lexel® cartridge.
-It’s the clearest clear cartridge available today.
-And why not?
+We’re pretty excited to announce that after ten years of development, Sashco just released the all-new Lexel® cartridge.
+It’s the clearest cartridge available today.
+Why not?
 We have nothing to hide.
-Lexel® clear is still the same exact product that was introduced back in 1986 and it’s not going cloudy – or gray, or yellow, or un-clear – anytime soon.
-When you absolutely, positively need your clear sealant to be actually clear, the choice is (ahem…) clear: choose Lexel®.
+It’s still the same product we introduced in 1986, so it won’t turn cloudy, gray, yellow, or unclear anytime soon.
+If you absolutely, positively need your clear sealant to be really clear, you need Lexel®.